argoflow/argoflow-aws/README.md

 Contributions to improve the integration with AWS and document these integrations are much appreciated.

-**WARNING**
-The script to setup the Argo CD application specs to point to your fork does not take Helm applications into account yet.
-As such, running the script will break the AWS integrations installed with helm.

 # Deploying Kubeflow with ArgoCD

 This repository contains Kustomize manifests that point to the upstream